Respiratory Care Overview

 Respiratory Care Highlights

-• Innovative educational delivery.
-Respiratory Care students at Rhodes State will experience a variety of high tech and alternative delivery opportunities such as:
+Respiratory Care students at Rhodes State will experience a variety of innovative educational delivery methods, including:

-• Dedicated faculty with a combined 130 years of experience
+- Dedicated faculty with over 100 years of experience

 Career Opportunities